PONDER THE SCRIPTURES.COM

 Such temporary relocation was an effective defense of, at least, one’s life.
 In the first place, the invader was unlikely to go to the trouble of searching for refugees in such wilderness areas.
 It was slow, time and resource intensive work for invading forces unfamiliar with the area to look in rugged areas for refugees who knew the area.
 The invaders might just end up chasing their own tail.
 Even if they found refugees, it amounted to a few here and a few there.
 Hardly worth the effort.
 Then again, as the refugees possessed little of value, the return on such labors was negligible even if they managed to find and pillage.
 Then there was always the danger of meeting armed resistance and loosing personnel with no profit or strategic gain to show for it.

 All of this would be intimately familiar to ancient people who read, sang, and prayed Psalm 18.
 Thus, through metaphor, the Psalmist is able to express how reliable God is and recommend to those reading, singing, and praying that they trust God.
 It is the Psalmist’s witness that God is the safest of hiding places; that in the face of stress, including the stress caused by the hostility of others, God is like a mountain stronghold or retreat, an un-discoverable, inaccessibly high, and impregnable refuge, far from the stresses and threatening dangers.
-There is no enemy that can, if they can even identify them, breech His defenses and lay hold of those hiding in Him.
+There is no enemy that can, if they can even identify them, breech God’s defenses and lay hold of those hiding in Him.

-Though the metaphor is different, in Jesus’ likening himself to a shepherd and those who trust him and his Father to sheep, believes and teaches the same thing as the ancient Psalmist’s.
+Though the metaphor is different, in Jesus’ likening himself to a shepherd and those who trust him and his Father to sheep, he believes and teaches the same thing as the ancient Psalmist’s.

 “… they shall never perish, neither shall any man pluck them out of my hand.
 My Father, which a gave them me, is greater than all; and no man is able to pluck them out of my Father's hand.”